 Introduction#

-This is a book about differential privacy, for programmers.
-It is intended to give you an introduction to the challenges of data privacy, introduce you to the techniques that have been developed for addressing those challenges, and help you understand how to implement some of those techniques.
+This book is designed to give you an introduction to the challenges of data privacy, introduce you to the techniques that have been developed for addressing those challenges, and help you understand how to implement some of those techniques.

-This book assumes a working knowledge of Python, as well as basic knowledge of the pandas and NumPy libraries.
-You will also benefit from some background in discrete mathematics and probability - a basic undergraduate course in these topics should be more than sufficient.
+We assume a working knowledge of Python, as well as basic knowledge of the Pandas and NumPy libraries.
+You will also benefit from some background in discrete mathematics and probability.

 This book is open source, and the latest version will always be available online here.
 The source code is available on GitHub.
-If you would like to fix a typo, suggest an improvement, or report a bug, please open an issue on GitHub.
+If you would like to fix a typo, suggest an improvement, or report a bug, you can open an issue on GitHub.

 The techniques described in this book have developed out of the study of data privacy.
 For our purposes, we will define data privacy this way: